ooshhub/r20customCompendium/README.md

 ## What this is:

 A drag & drop storage facility for customised character sheet data.
-The purpose of this extension is to allow easy and ready access to customised repeating entries, and to be able to move them between campaigns.
+The purpose of this extension is to allow easy and ready access to customised Repeating Entries, and to be able to move them between Campaigns.
 This is a convenience storage method, and nothing more - it doesn't enable anything that can't currently be done with some tiresome copy & pasting.

 ## What this is not: